mitexleo/fediroma/docs/docs/installation/arch_linux_en.md

 * Generate the configuration: `sudo -Hu akkoma MIX_ENV=prod mix pleroma.instance gen`
   * Answer with `yes` if it asks you to install `rebar3`.
-  * This may take some time, because parts of akkoma get compiled first.
+  * This may take some time, because parts of Akkoma get compiled first.
-  * After that it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.
+  * After that, it will ask you a few questions about your instance and generates a configuration file in `config/generated_config.exs`.

 * Check the configuration and if all looks right, rename it, so Akkoma will load it (`prod.secret.exs` for productive instances):